 The SCA program applies only to Tierra del Fuego Province.
 The government reduced some SCA benefits in the early 1990s.
 Some of these benefits were later reestablished at first only for those firms previously established in Tierra del Fuego Province, and later applied to all firms.
 The SCA program is scheduled to expire at the end of 2023.
 In late 2006, Economy Ministry Resolution 776 abolished export tax exemption enjoyed by oil companies operating in Tierra del Fuego Province.
 The Argentine Congress passed a law in November 2009 establishing value-added tax rates up to 21 percent on cell phones, televisions, digital cameras and other electronic items not produced in the southern Tierra del Fuego foreign trade zone.
 According to the government, the bill aims to increase government revenue through higher tax collection, and encourage investment in Tierra del Fuego to promote local manufacturing and job growth.
 Additionally, the law removes certain tax benefits and taxes electronic products between 20.5 percent and 26 percent, which is reduced by two-thirds for electronics produced in Tierra del Fuego.
 However, the use of non-tariff barriers to effectively mandate the local production of many electronic goods is often the primary reason that foreign firms choose to assemble electronic products in Argentina.

-Argentine firms increasingly invested abroad during the 1990s (particularly in Brazil, Paraguay and Uruguay) although the country has remained a net recipient of foreign direct investment.
+Argentine firms increasingly invested abroad during the 1990s (particularly in Brazil, Paraguay, and Uruguay).
 In 2010, according to UNCTAD, its outward FDI flows amounted to $694 million.
 However, Argentina has remained a net recipient of FDI.

 Despite the strong stock of FDI, flows continue to lag behind Argentina’s regional counterparts.
 According to the World Bank, FDI in Chile reached 7.1 percent of GDP in 2010; 4.0 percent in Uruguay; and 2.3 percent in Brazil.
 In Argentina, the 2010 flow of FDI represented just 1.7 percent of GDP.

-The Argentine Ministry of Economy (http://www.mecon.gov.ar), the Investor's Information Service for Argentina (http://www.infoarg.org), the Undersecretariat of Investment Development and Trade Promotion (http://www.inversiones.gov.ar) and the Central Bank of Argentina (http://www.bcra.gov.ar/) have additional detailed information on foreign direct investment in Argentina.
+The Argentine Ministry of Economy and Trade Promotion (http://www.inversiones.gov.ar), and the Central Bank of Argentina (http://www.bcra.gov.ar) have additional detailed information on FDI in Argentina.